 I now know the hospital was a teaching hospital and quite progressive for the time.
 We had a tour of the hospital beforehand with other parents and children, I was given a toy medical set and a paper gown, hat and mask to play with.

-Other boys at nursery were being ‘done’ about the same time, and I remember clearly one boy who had his undescended testicle done about a month before me (recalling his face & us playing together, but not his name).
+Other boys at nursery were being ‘done’ (operated on) about the same time, and I remember clearly one boy who had his undescended testicle surgery about a month before me (I can recall his face & us playing together, but not his name).
 My mum told me to ask him about it, but I never did.
 I didn’t know how, and even then I was embarrassed and knew it wasn’t something we talked about.
 I was aware people were talking about me: I knew the ladies at playschool were talking about me in the corner with my mum.

 Late one afternoon Daddy took me to the hospital and I had to take my trousers and pants off and lie on my back in the frog position while two men examined my groin.
 One of them had a mustache The room was dark with a very bright light above my genitals, and Dad stood behind them.